 For thirty years I sought God.
 But when I looked carefully I found that in reality God was the seeker and I the sought.

 All this talk and turmoil and noise and movement and desire is outside the veil.
 Inside the veil is silence and calm and peace.

 If I only knew that I had taken one single step in sincerity, I would give no value to anything else.

-I made four mistakes in my preliminary steps in this way: I thought that I remember him, that I know Him, that I love Him and that I seek him.
-But when I reached Him, I saw that His remembering of me preceded my remembrance of him, that His knowledge about me preceded my knowledge of him, that his love towards me was more ancient than my love towards him, and that he sought me in order that I would begin to seek him.
+I made four mistakes in my preliminary steps in this way: I thought that I remember Him, that I know Him, that I love Him and that I seek Him.
+But when I reached Him, I saw that His remembering of me preceded my remembrance of Him, that His knowledge about me preceded my knowledge of Him, that His love towards me was more ancient than my love towards Him, and that He sought me in order that I would begin to seek Him.